xilepeng/Go-Implementation/defer.md

 // initialize them are not required.
 All defers must be manually scanned,
 // and for heap defers, marked. type _defer struct {
-	started bool
+	started bool // 是否已执行
 	heap    bool
 	// openDefer indicates that this _defer is for a frame with open-coded
 	// defers.
 We have only one defer record for the entire frame (which may
 	// currently have 0, 1, or more defers active).
 	openDefer bool
-	sp        uintptr // sp at time of defer pc        uintptr // pc at time of defer fn        func()  // can be nil for open-coded defers _panic    *_panic // panic that is running defer link      *_defer // next defer on G; can point to either heap or stack!
+	sp        uintptr // sp at time of defer 调用者栈指针 pc        uintptr // pc at time of defer deferproc的返回地址 fn        func()  // can be nil for open-coded defers 注册的函数 _panic    *_panic // panic that is running defer link      *_defer // next defer on G; can point to either heap or stack!